 Kelley most recently coached at California (Pa.)
 University, where he was the director of athletic fund raising and the running backs coach.
 In 2012, junior running back Lamont Smith earned all-Pennsylvania State Athletic Conference Western Division honors for the Vulcans, rushing for 1,113 yards and five touchdowns and catching 33 passes for 275 yards and three touchdowns.

 Kelley played football at the University of Texas from 1984-88, lettering as a junior and senior.
 The Longhorns made three bowl appearances during his career, including a victory in the Blue Bonnet Bowl over Pitt.
 He graduated from Texas in 1989 with a degree in communications, then earned a master’s degree in business administration from the University of St. Thomas in Houston.

-Kendrick Kitchens is entering his first season working with the Huskies' wide receivers, after serving as an assistant with the defensive backs.
+Kendrick Kitchens is entering his third season working with the Huskies' wide receivers, after serving one season as an assistant with the defensive backs.

 Before coming to HBU, he spent the 2013 and 2014 seasons as the wide receiver coach at Blinn College.
 During his tenure at Blinn, he coached three conference All-Americans, as well as the 2014 Southwest Junior College Offensive Player of the Year.